 |SCR Lagging (dB)|

-Because of the large size of these SCRs and the thickness of the insulation blankets, the blankets needed to be designed in a ‘mulitpart / multilayer’ format, in order to facilitate handling and weight restrictions per piece.
-Other factors complicating the design were ensuring that access ports to the SCRs where left open, and staggering the blanket ‘joins / seams’ to ensure a snug fit and optimal noise reduction.
+Because of the large size of these SCRs and the thickness of the insulation blankets, the blankets needed to be designed in a ‘multipart / multilayer’ format, to facilitate handling and weight restrictions per piece.
+Other factors complicating the design were ensuring that access ports to the SCRs were left open, and staggering the blanket ‘joins / seams’ to ensure a snug fit and optimal noise reduction.

 What follows is an illustrated timeline of how the blankets were assembled:

 “This was quite the challenging project”, notes Jon.
 “But it really showcases Firwin’s strengths as a complete insulation solutions provider – from our ability to work with our clients to understand their needs, select the right materials and design, all the way to ensuring proper installation.”